SM Spirituality Media

 Life and dating

-Born in Kalady in present-day Kerala, Śaṅkara is said to have taken renunciation as a boy and travelled the length of the subcontinent in a short life — most accounts give him only thirty-two years.
-He held public debates with the leading philosophers of competing schools (Sāṁkhya, Mīmāṁsā, the Buddhists), and the historical record of those debates is the spine of the early Advaita commentarial tradition.
+Born in Kalady in present-day Kerala, Śaṅkara took renunciation as a boy.
+He then travelled the length of the subcontinent, a remarkable feat in itself.
+Most accounts give him only thirty-two years of life.
+He held public debates with philosophers from competing schools, including Sāṁkhya, Mīmāṁsā, and the Buddhists.
+Those exchanges formed the backbone of the early Advaita commentarial tradition, as his positions were sharpened and refined in dialogue with opponents.

 His core argument

-Śaṅkara's reading of the Upaniṣads holds that only Brahman is ultimately real; that the world of plurality is māyā — not nothing, but not what it appears to be — and that the apparent jīva (individual soul) is in essence Ātman, which is not other than Brahman.
-The corollary is consequential: liberation (mokṣa) is not an attainment but a recognition of what was already the case.
-The bhāṣyas — his commentaries — work this argument out across thousands of pages of Sanskrit.
+Śaṅkara's reading of the Upaniṣads holds that only Brahman is ultimately real.
+The world of plurality is māyā: not nothing, but not what it appears to be.
+The apparent jīva (individual soul) is in essence Ātman, which is not other than Brahman.
+Liberation (mokṣa) is therefore not an attainment.
+It is a recognition of what was always the case.
+The bhāṣyas, his Sanskrit commentaries, work this argument out across thousands of pages.
+He commented on the Brahma Sūtras, on eleven principal Upaniṣads, and on the Bhagavad Gītā, building a unified exegetical system across all three canonical texts of the prasthānatraya.

 Legacy